 Setting the values

-By default, the only values that exist in this list are 'Undefined' and 'Cancelled / Terminated'.
+By default, the only values that exist in this list are 'Undefined', 'Cancelled / Terminated' and 'On Hold'.
 You may populate this list with your own service contract names by visiting Custom Values in the settings section and entering your own contract names and associated screen colour.

 Every contract will be undefined to start with, once you enter some of your own contract names in the custom values section, these will be in the list and available for selection.